- Movie Reviews

 - Take Action

-Not recommended under 8 (Lacks interest, scary scenes), PG to 13 (Disturbing scenes and themes)
+Not recommended under 8 (lacks interest, scary scenes); parental guidance to 13 (disturbing scenes and themes)

 This topic contains: